loki79uk/FS22_UniversalAutoload/README.txt

   PALLETS/CONTAINERS:
 ==============================================================

   All base game pallets and containers (bigbags, IBCs, etc) are supported for autoloading.
 This includes production pallets and any that can be purchased from the shop.
 The method for identifying a pallet is to map the i3d file name to a predefined size.
-The sizes for base game pallets are defined in the file "ContainerTypes.xml".
+The sizes for base game pallets are defined in the file "ContainerTypes.xml".  **Please NOTE that currently only square bales are supported** - I plan to include support for round bales and a work mode for collecting bales in a future release.

   MOD PALLETS:
   (A) If a mod pallet uses a base game i3d file, e.g. "bakeryBoxPallet.i3d", and the size has not been changed, then your mod pallet should work without any additional configuration.
 If the size has changed, then you need to rename the i3d file (and see B).